Offcanvas top

 Discover guides on carbon & stainless steel pipes, flanges, fittings, and high-pressure products for your next project.

-I Tested CS vs SS Buttweld Fittings for 30 Days — The Results
+CS vs SS Buttweld Fittings — 30 Days Later, We Have a Winner

 When it came to selecting the right material for buttweld pipe fittings in my recent industrial project, I knew I could not rely on theory alone.
 Engineers often debate carbon steel (CS) versus stainless steel (SS) butt weld fittings, and each camp has strong arguments.
 But after 30 days of hands-on testing in real operating conditions, I now have evidence-backed insights into how these materials perform and which is better for specific applications.